elilee476/elilee476.github.io/_posts/X2025-01-03-Elaboration-on-the-4-Theses.md

 I obviously agree with the first step, but I think (2) is wrong, and (3) is just another way of saying exactly what my thesis claims: the outcomes demanded by the rules cannot be deduced from the content of the rules themselves.

 Starting with (2), it is obvious that the law's interpretive ambiguity *does* have bite in *some* cases.
 Much constitutional litigation is nothing more than a dispute over what terms like "due process" or "cruel" and "unusual" mean.
 Solum is aware of this, but he thinks that the fact that this is only universally recognized true for some cases means that the law is not completely indeterminate, merely sometimes underdetermined.
-In general, throughout the article, Solum is often satisfied with proving that indeterminacy or underdeterminacy can be cabined to hard cases, rendering the rest of the law perfectly determinate and clear.
+In general, throughout his article, Solum is often satisfied with proving that indeterminacy or underdeterminacy can be cabined to hard cases, rendering the rest of the law perfectly determinate and clear.[^1]

+I think that's a pretty glib way of dismissing the issue of indeterminacy, but that's sort of an issue for another time.
+All I will say for now is that nobody would call Stalinism a law-bound governance system just because some of its rules, like traffic violations, have relatively determinate applications.
+What I mean by that is that proving that merely some cases of determinacy exist does not go very far in answering the actual concern that CLS has with the legal system: that it frequently (perhaps not 100% of the time) serves as a mask for domination.
+Put less academically, the fact that legal rules have interpretive ambiguity is a fact that's quite consequential for our legal system, so Wittengensteinian rule-skepticism is completely practical concern for any engaged citizen.

-The problem with this move is that determinacy as such is not the same thing as determinacy arising exclusively from the content of rules.
+The bigger problem with Solum's move is that determinacy as such is not the same thing as determinacy arising exclusively from the content of rules.
+Just because I can predict how a rule will be interpreted and applied does not mean that the rule itself is determinate.
+Again, Solum, who is a careful and thorough reasoner, is perfectly aware of this.
+He admits that in order to succeed in showing that rules can be determinate in some cases,he must make recourse to

 ## Sovereignty is always conserved